 About Eugene Onegin at the Metropolitan Opera

-A new production from Deborah Warner of Pyotr Ilyich Tchaikovsky’s lyric opera stars prima donna Anna Netrebko as Tatiana and Mariusz Kwiecien as Onegin, who thoughtlessly rejects Tatiana only to realize his love for her too late.
+This production from Deborah Warner of Pyotr Ilyich Tchaikovsky’s lyric opera stars Anna Netrebko as Tatiana and Dmitri Hvorostovsky as Onegin, the one who thoughtlessly rejects Tatiana only to realize his love for her too late.
 Based on Alexander Pushkin’s novel in verse, the story covers a grand sweep of mood and scenery, ending in a climactic snowstorm.
-Acclaimed Russian conductor Valery Gergiev will be at the podium.
+Robin Ticciati conducts from the podium.